anacarolina-py/cibersecurity-desafio-phishing2/README.md

 # cibersecurity-desafio-phishing2
 A phishing test for the class
-# Phishing para captura de senhas do Facebook
+# Phishing para captura de senhas do Google

 ### Ferramentas